Bucharest Observatory

 The Bucharest Observatory is an astronomical observatory located at no. 21 Lascăr Catargiu Boulevard, Bucharest, Romania.
+It is Bucharest's only observatory open to the public.

+History

-The observatory was built between 1908 and 1910, for Admiral Vasile Urseanu.
+The observatory was built between 1908 and 1910, for Admiral Vasile Urseanu, president of the Romanian Astronomical Society "Camille Flammarion".
 It was equipped with a 150 mm diameter Zeiss telescope with a focal length of 2.7 meters; the telescope was the third largest in Romania at the time.
 Ion D. Berindey was the architect.

-It is Bucharest’s only observatory open to the public.
+The observatory founded by Urseanu was frequented by amateur astronomers; professional researchers worked at the Bucharest Astronomical Observatory, founded by Nicolae Coculescu and located on Filaret Hill in Carol Park.
+Following the death of Admiral Urseanu in 1926, the telescope was dismantled and stored in the basement of the building.
+In 1933, Urseanu's widow donated the building to the municipality of Bucharest, which used it as a pinacotheca.
+In 1949, the paintings were transferred to other museums.
+In April 1950, the telescope was relocated to the dome, and the building returned to its original purpose as an astronomical observatory.
+In 1990, the observatory was dedicated to its founder and took the name Astronomical Observatory Admiral Vasile Urseanu.

 The Urseanu House is listed as a historic monument by Romania's Ministry of Culture and Religious Affairs.